-AIR is partnering with Consumer Reports and Consumer Federation of America to host a virtual convening on three hot issues in emerging consumer financial services.
-We’ve gathered thought leaders from all corners of the money ecosystem to discuss consumer financial data permissioning, cryptocurrencies and new forms of lending.
+AIR partnered with Consumer Reports and Consumer Federation of America to host a virtual convening on three hot issues in emerging consumer financial services.
+We gathered thought leaders from all corners of the money ecosystem to discuss consumer financial data permissioning, cryptocurrencies and new forms of lending.
 Is innovation bad for consumers?
-You’ll hear from academics, advocates, business leaders, and regulators about the benefits of new technology and how we can create a marketplace where fair financial services predominate.
+Academics, advocates, business leaders, and regulators spoke about the benefits of new technology and how we can create a marketplace where fair financial services predominate.

 Keynote Fireside Chat

 Consumer Financial Data: Securing consumers’ 1033 rights